 - Body movements such as hand flapping and rocking.

 - Sensitivity to everyday sounds or textures.

 An estimated one in 100 – or 230,000 Australians – has autism, with boys four times more likely to be diagnosed than girls.
-Early treatment and intervention can help reduce the impact autism has on a child’s life.
+It has been suggested that girls with autism are underdiagnosed as they are more likely to have mild autism, or are more able to manage or camouflage their symptoms.
+Early assessment and intervention within a supportive environment can help reduce the impact autism has on a child’s life.

 Autism usually appears in the first year of life, and at no later than three.
-An autistic child would have several symptoms from the following categories:
+An autistic child could have several symptoms from the following categories: